 And we cannot provide an answer that is certain a 100%, as the debate is still taking place.

-Nevertheless, as immigration lawyers with tons of British clients, we can advise you and help you be prepared for the Brexit.
+As immigration lawyers with tons of British clients, we can advise you and help you be prepared for the Brexit.
 That is why, if you would like to be secure and start normalizing your situation NOW, taking the preventive measures required, do not hesitate to contact us, we will be glad to help!